-Doctoral training is a large investment for both the student and the research mentor.
+Doctoral training is a significant investment of time and effort for both the student and the research mentor.
 A clear understanding of the respective responsibilities for the student and research mentor optimizes the working relationship over the course of the training period and helps provide structure for the training plan.
 The best training experience, for both the student and the research mentor, is one in which both parties understand and meet the key expectations for their roles.